 The other day I saw a comment under an article about Her Literary Gloriousness Chimamanda Ngozi Adichie asking why we expected our writers and artists to know about politics.

-Ignoring, of course, the golden rule never to read BTL, or the obvious gaping hole in the commenter’s knowledge of who CNA is and why she’s famous, this struck me as a particularly peculiar question.
+Ignoring, of course, the obvious gaping hole in the commenter’s knowledge of who CNA is and why she’s famous, this struck me as a particularly peculiar question.
 What do we think our writers and artists should know about if not politics?

 Because our writers (that’s us!) aren’t just here for your entertainment (well, we kinda are but that’s another story).
 We’re here to explain humanity to itself.